 Please visit our Community page for more information.

-In July 2014, SSE Renewables was granted consent by the Scottish Government, to construct and operate a 54 turbine extension to the consented Clyde wind farm located between Biggar, Abington and Moffat.
-The extension site is located in the land surrounding Camps Reservoir to the north-east of the consented Clyde Wind Farm site, situated within both Scottish Borders and South Lanarkshire Council areas.
+In July 2014, SSE Renewables was granted consent by the Scottish Government, to construct and operate a 54 turbine extension to the existing 152 turbine Clyde wind farm located between Biggar, Abington and Moffat.
+The extension site is positioned in the land surrounding Camps Reservoir to the north-east of the operational site and is situated within both Scottish Borders and South Lanarkshire Council areas.
 The extension will create an infill between the central and north sections of the existing Clyde Wind Farm.